Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 instance for analysis.
 These steps are for your convenience, and are not required if you are submitting the output data directly from the bosh instance.

-1. Copy the output file into a directory owned by vcap.
+1. Copy the output file into a bosh-readable directory.
 For example:
    `cp output.json /var/vcap/data/cloud_controller_clock/tmp/`.
 1. Bosh SCP the file off of the instance.
 For example:
-   `bosh scp clock_global:/var/vcap/data/cloud_controller_clock/tmp/output.json /tmp/output.json`
+   `bosh scp clock_global/0:/var/vcap/data/cloud_controller_clock/tmp/output.json /tmp/output.json`

 ### Collecting Data